wafflescloud/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find an animal by specifying a search keyword (e.g., name, description, medical notes)
+1. User requests to find an animal by specifying the animal’s name
-2. AddressBook searches the animal list for matching entries
+2. AddressBook searches the animal list for a matching entry
-3. AddressBook shows a list of matching animals
+3. AddressBook shows the animal’s details
 Use case ends

 **Extensions**

 2a.
-No animals match the given keyword.
+No animal matches the given name.
     2a1.
 AddressBook shows an empty result message.
-    Use case ends

-2b.
-The search keyword is invalid (e.g., empty input).
-    2b1.
-AddressBook shows an error message.
     Use case ends

 ### Non-Functional Requirements